tmarwen/smallrye-reactive-messaging/documentation/src/main/docs/getting-started.md

 First, go to [code.quarkus.io](https://code.quarkus.io/?g=io.smallrye&a=getting-started-with-reactive-messaging&e=smallrye-reactive-messaging).
 Select the `smallrye-reactive-messaging` extension (already done if you use the link), and then click on the generate button to download the code.

-One downloaded, unzip the project and import it in your IDE.
+Once downloaded, unzip the project and import it in your IDE.

 If you look at the `pom.xml` file, you will see the following dependency: